tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 a relying party.
 Prior to delivering its Certificate message, the client must contact the Verifier (not shown in the diagram) to receive the Attestation Results that it will use as credentials.
-The client sends the Attestation Results in an `Attestation` handshake message after the `Certificate` message.
+The client sends the Attestation Results in an `Attestation` handshake message after the `CertificateVerify` message.

 ~~~~
        Client                                           Server